DPSSecurity/HTB-writeups/Starting Point Tier 1/Crocodile.md

 Then run: `GET allowed.userlist` and `GET allowed.`

-Finally, run 1`EXIT` and  `cat allowed.userlist` to view the user list.
+Finally, run `EXIT` and  `cat allowed.userlist` to view the user list.

 Answer: `admin`